himynamesdave/splunkusergroups/README.md

 You can also optionally install the [Splunk User Group Stats App](https://github.com/himynamesdave/usergroupstats_splunk_app).
 This app has been designed to show individual user group owners stats from their own groups (and limit group owners from seeing other Splunk apps / features).
 To do this:

-1) Create a Splunk Role for each city and restrict search terms to: group_city=<CITY>.
+1. Create a Splunk Role for each city and restrict search terms to: group_city=CITY.
-2) Remove permissions for this role for other apps (except User Group Stats App) so that users under this new role cannot read / write to them.
+2. Remove permissions for this role for other apps (except User Group Stats App) so that users under this new role cannot read / write to them.
-3) Create a new Splunk user under this role.
+3. Create a new Splunk user under this role.